spooky-simon/spooky-simon.github.io/Senior_Project.md

 1. Exhaust valve opening

-My measurements aligned perfectly with the measurements we were sent.
+My measurements for valve timing events aligned perfectly with the measurements we were sent.
 However, I found the third party company had greatly overestimated our cam's lobe opening and closing ramp rise.

 ![A graph of two cam profiles overlayed.](/docs/assets/cam_profiles.jpg) *Also note the finer detail I was able to obtain by measuring in house.*